kingahmedino/google-drive-upload-action/README.md

 A base64 encoded string with the [GSA credentials](https://stackoverflow.com/questions/46287267/how-can-i-get-the-file-service-account-json-for-google-translate-api/46290808).

+# Outputs

+## `UPLOADED_FILE_URL`

+Required: **NO**.

+The url of the uploaded file.

 # Usage Example

-## Simple Workflow
+## Simple Workflow 1

-In this example we stored the folderId and credentials as action secrets.
+In this example, we stored the folderId and credentials as action secrets.
 This is highly recommended as leaking your credentials key will allow anyone to use your service account.

 ```yaml
 # .github/workflows/main.yml